Portal

 Ah......
 So you'd like to get Smart, huh?
 Now, to fellow Smartians the TV show Get Smart needs no introduction, but for the novice, however, an adequate explanation needs to be given.

 86 and 99 worked for the good forces of the top secret spy organization known as Control.
 Unfortunately, they always had to clean up a spot of trouble that was created by their enemies at Kaos -also known as The International Organization of Evil.
-Fortunately, 86 and 99 were aided by their long suffering boss, The Chief (played by former opera singer Edward Platt), Agent 13 (Dave Ketchum) who could be found anywhere from inside a mailbox to inside a sofa, and Control's own version of R2D2, Hymie the robot (Dick Gautier).
+Fortunately, 86 and 99 were aided by their long suffering boss, The Chief (played by former opera singer Edward Platt), Agent 13 (Dave Ketchum) who could be found anywhere from inside a mailbox to under the seat cushions of a sofa, and Control's own version of R2D2 - Hymie the robot (Dick Gautier).

 Get Smart has had a lasting influence on comedy and on TV up to the present.
 Sadly, the show is largely ignored and over looked.
 GS produced a load of clever catch-phrases (e.g. sorry about that; would you believe?; and missed it by that much) that are still being used in sitcoms today.